MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Volume-License.md

 ::: zone-end

+:::zone pivot="windows11,windows10"

+1. **Install a product key**</br>
+   In this step you use the command line utility `slmgr.vbs /ipk` to install a product key associated with your desired activation model.

+::: zone-end

 :::zone pivot="windows11"

-1. **Windows 11 Content Needed**
+   1. **KMS Client**</br>By default Windows 11 IoT Enterprise LTSC 2024 is configured to automatically activation using an on-premises key management service (KMS).
+You don't need to install a product key if you plan to keep the device in an environment where it can reach the KMS server regularly.

 ::: zone-end

 :::zone pivot="windows10"

-1. **Install a product key**</br>
-   In this step you use the command line utility `slmgr.vbs /ipk` to install a product key associated with your desired activation model.

    1. **KMS Client**</br>
       Install the Generic Volume License Key (GVLK) for Windows IoT Enterprise LTSC if you plan to activate using an on-premises key management service.</br>